Some significant ideas first:

 Note that Kodak sold all of their printing business in 1995 (owned by Tiffen today), and while third party 18% cards bearing the Kodak name are still available, this "Open 1/2 stop" info is lost now.
 Still true though, still supposedly 18%.

 Light and dark (as used by Kodak) means the reflected color, not lighting intensity.
 A white wedding dress is a light colored subject, which reflects a lot of light, and so the meter will read high, and the exposure is adjusted back to middle, and the dress will be gray.
 A black tuxedo is a dark colored subject, which does not reflect well, and so a meter will read low, and the exposure will be adjusted up to middle, and the tux will be gray.
-However, both standing together may be an averaged gray subject seen together, and exposure probably comes out correct.
+However, both standing together may be an averaged gray subject seen together, and that exposure probably comes out correct.
 We do have to pay attention to what we are metering.
 This has always been true, from the day of the first reflected light meter.
 We do need to learn how the meter works.

 For Incident meters, Kodak reverses the words increase and decrease.
 That reversed concept would also include the gray card, in addition to the first 1/2 stop.
 Both of these methods meter the light more directly, independent of the subjects colors.